81nx42/m145/Cisco_Rep/Questions.md

 #### Are all the changes that were entered recorded in the file?
 Yes, the changes are recorded in the file.
 If copy running-config startup-config worked, changes are saved to NVRAM.

+# 03_Packet_Tracer

+## Part_1
+### Step_3

+### How can you verify that both passwords were configured correctly?

+You can verify the console and enable passwords by exiting to the initial prompt and attempting to access user and privileged EXEC modes

+### Step_4
+#### Which command do you issue to accomplish this step?
+ copy running-config startup-config

+## Part_2
+### Step_2

+#### Were you successful?

+No beacause, the configuration for S1 and S2 are in Part 3.
+After the right configuration, it worked.

+## Part_3
+### Step_1

+#### If this is the case, why would we configure it with an IP address?
+An IP address is configured to allow remote management of the switch using protocols like Telnet.

+#### Why do you enter the no shutdown command?
+To activate the VLAN 1 interface, which is administratively down by default.

+### Step_4
+#### Which command is used to save the configuration file in RAM to NVRAM?
+ copy running-config startup-config